-As an illustration of these techniques and the system deployed in the MavLab and MavPad, we have evaluated a typical week in an inhabitant's life with the goal of reducing the inhabitant's interactions in the MavLab.
-The data was generated from a ResiSim virtual inhabitant based on captured data from the MavLab and was restricted to just motion and lighting interactions which account for an average of 1400 events per day.
+As an illustration of our technique and the software system, we have evaluated a simulated typical week in an inhabitant's life with the goal of reducing the inhabitant's interactions in the MavLab.
+The data was generated from a ResiSim virtual inhabitant based on captured data from the MavLab and was restricted to just motion and lighting interactions which account for an average of 1400 events per day (filtered to 250/day).
 There are on average 25 lighting device interactions a day with the remainder being motion information.
 Using our ResiSim (Residentual Simulator) tool which exactly replicates the real MavLab, we trained ALZ and ED on real data and then repeated a typical week in the simulator to determine if the system could automate the lights throughout the day in real-time.

 ALZ processed the data and converged to 99.99% accuracy during training on test data from the data set in 10 iterations.
-When the system was run with automation decisions being made by ALZ alone, it was able to reduce interactions by 9.7% event as shown in Figure 16.
-ALZ performance on streaming data maintained between 24-60% accuracy converging to 54% as illustrated in Figure 14.
+When the system was run with automation decisions being made by ALZ alone, it was able to reduce interactions by 9.7% event as shown in Figure 13.
+ALZ performance on streaming data maintained between 24-56% accuracy converging to 54% as shown in Figure 11.

-ED processed the data and found 12 interesting episodes, 10 that correspond to automatable actions out of 7 originally developed patterns-the difference comes from machine grouping versus human encoding.
-This was abstracted through ED to three abstract nodes.
-A HPOMDP was constructed in ProPHeT as shown in figures 13.
+ED processed the data and found 10 interesting episodes, 8 that correspond to automatable actions.
+This was abstracted through ED to two abstract nodes.
+A HPOMDP was constructed in ProPHeT.
 This system was able to reduce interactions by 76%.
 As a comparison, the HHMM produced was flattened and the abstract nodes removed to produce a flat HMM.
 This HMM was still able to reduce interactions by 38.3%.
-Comparative results are shown in Figure 16.
+Comparative results are shown in Figure 12.